PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r1.md

 ## Configuration

 RTK setup and use on PX4 via *QGroundControl* is largely plug and play (see [RTK GPS](../advanced_features/rtk-gps.md) for more information).
-You need to connect your Hawk R1 to either GPS2 port on compatible Pixhawk boards or your preferred UART port on the boards without a seperate GPS2 port.
+Connect your Hawk R1 to the `GPS2` port on compatible Pixhawk boards (preferred, though you can use any other unused UART port).

 For the aircraft, you should set the parameter [SER_GPS2_BAUD](../advanced_config/parameter_reference.md#SER_GPS1_BAUD) to 230400 8N1 to ensure that PX4 configures the correct baudrate.

 ## Wiring and Connections